DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 - Status message "Added [title]" announced?
 - Form remains usable after error (if triggered)?
 - Works with JS disabled (PRG)?
+**Links to job story**
+This links to all job stories as all users regardless of their background or workload would need to add tasks.
+This feature is fundamental to our task manager and must work well for all users no matter how they are accessing the task manager.
 ---

 ## Task T4: Filter and Delete Tasks